notgull/theo/README.md

 Windowing frameworks like [`winit`] do not provide a way to draw into them by default.
 This decision is intentional; it allows the user to choose which graphics backend that they'd like to use, and also makes maintaining the windowing code much simpler.
 For games (what [`winit`] was originally designed for), usually a 3D rendering context like [`wgpu`] or [`glow`] would be used in this case.
 However, GUI applications will need a 2D vector graphics context.

 [`piet`] is a 2D graphics abstraction that can be used with many different graphics backends.
-However, [`piet`]'s default implementation, [`piet-common`], is difficult to integrate with windowing systems. [`theo`] aims to bridge this gap by providing a generic [`piet`] rendering context that easily integrates with windowing systems.
+However, [`piet`]'s default implementation, [`piet-common`], is difficult to integrate with windowing systems other than [`druid-shell`], which doesn't support many operations that other windowing systems support. [`theo`] aims to bridge this gap by providing a generic [`piet`] rendering context that easily integrates with windowing systems.

 Rather than going through drawing APIs like [`cairo`] and DirectX, `theo` directly uses GPU APIs in order to render to the window.
 This allows for better performance and greater flexibility, and also ensures that much of the rendering logic is safe.
 This also reduces the number of dynamic dependencies that your final program needs to rely on.